 We explain to children why some forms of behaviour are unacceptable and hurtful to others.
 We rarely need to impose sanctions but sometimes we may remove a treat for hurtful behaviour.
-Parents are always informed via a note in the homework diary when any sanction or reproof is needed and, in cases of repeated instances of hurtful or inappropriate behaviour, they will be invited into the school to discuss the situation with their child's teacher and the Head of Pre-Prep to agree a joint way of handling the difficulty.
+Parents are always informed when any sanction or reproof is needed and, in cases of repeated instances of hurtful or inappropriate behaviour, they will be invited into the school to discuss the situation with their child's teacher and the Head of Pre-Prep to agree a joint way of handling the difficulty.